Starkweather Hall: History

 The Students' Christian Association at Eastern Michigan University (then Michigan State Normal School) was begun as the Students' Prayer Meeting in 1853, the same year the school itself opened.
 Meetings were held in assembly or classrooms of the school.
 In 1881, the society reorganized as the Students' Christian Association, and they were granted a room in the campus conservatory building as a meeting place.
 However, in 1891, the room was required for classes, and the Association was homeless.
 They soon decided to gather funds to erect a new building.
 By early 1892, nearly $1000 had been pledged, and the Association appealed to philanthropist Mary Ann Starkweather for additional funding.
 She agreed to bequeath an additional $10,000 for the purpose of constructing a building; the funds were disbursed in late 1895.
 Detroit architects Malcomson and Higginbotham were hired to design the building, and it was constructed in 1896 at a cost of slightly over $11,000.
 The Starkweather Religious Center was dedicated on March 26, 1897.
 When it was constructed, it was the only religious center at any teacher's college in the United States.
 After construction, it was leased to the University's Students' Christian Association.

 The Students' Christian Association was disbanded in the 1920s, but Starkweather Hall continued to be used by a succession of religious organizations.
-The building was renovated in 1961 by Jinkling and Lyman of Birmingham, Michigan.
-In 1976, the Office of Religious, which used the building at that point, was closed.
+The building was renovated in 1961 by Jickling and Lyman of Birmingham, Michigan.
+In 1976, the Office of Religious Affairs, which used the building at that point, was closed.
 The building was again remodeled, and used by public relations services.
 As of 2013, it is used by the Graduate Office.